franklinnevesfilho/EasyDB/README.md

 ## Installation

 Ensure you have Python installed.
-Then, install `PyData` via pip:
+Then, install `NevesDB` via pip:

 ```bash
 pip install nevesdb  # Replace with actual package name if different